durgaganesan3-glitch/Dmart-Clone/README.md

-# Dmart-Clone
+# 🛒 D-Mart Clone
-A responsive D-Mart Clone built with  HTML5  and CSS3, featuring a modern homepage layout with a navbar, banner, product sections, and responsive design using Flexbox and CSS Grid.

-The D-Mart Clone is a responsive front-end web project developed using HTML5 and CSS3.
-It replicates the look and feel of the D-Mart online shopping website with a clean, modern, and user-friendly interface.
+A modern and responsive front-end clone of the D-Mart website built using HTML5 and CSS3.
+This project recreates the shopping experience with a clean interface, intuitive navigation, featured product sections, promotional banners, and a mobile-friendly layout.

-The project includes a navigation bar, search bar, banner section, product categories, featured products, offers section, and footer.
-The layout is built using Flexbox and CSS Grid to ensure responsiveness across desktops, tablets, and mobile devices.

-This project showcases skills in semantic HTML, responsive CSS, layout design, typography, spacing, hover effects, and basic UI/UX design.
-It is a beginner-friendly project that helps in understanding how to build a real-world e-commerce website interface using only HTML and CSS.
+Designed using Flexbox and CSS Grid, the project focuses on responsive web design, reusable components, and organized page structure.
+It highlights essential front-end development skills while providing a realistic e-commerce user interface without using JavaScript or backend technologies.

+### 🚀 Features

+* Responsive design for all screen sizes
+* Clean and modern UI
+* Navigation bar with search functionality
+* Hero banner and promotional sections
+* Product category and featured product cards
+* Organized footer with quick links

-Technologies Used:
+### 🛠️ Technologies Used

-HTML5
+* HTML5
-CSS3
+* CSS3
-Flexbox
+* Flexbox
-CSS Grid
+* CSS Grid
-Responsive Web Design
+* Responsive Web Design